 Ribston Hall offers a distinctively nurturing take on the grammar school model.
 It excels at GCSE and provides a warm, character-building environment where the "Ribston Spirit" is a genuine asset.
 It is best suited to girls who are academically capable but who will thrive better in a supportive, community-focused environment rather than a high-pressure hothouse.
 The main challenge is the competitive entry at Year 7.

 Yes.
 The school was rated Good by Ofsted in its last inspection (May 2022).
-GCSE results are strong, ranking in the top 13% of schools in England.
+GCSE results are strong, with the school ranked 383rd out of 3,895 schools in England for GCSE academic outcomes.
 It is well-regarded locally for its pastoral care and supportive atmosphere.

 There is no fixed "pass mark" that guarantees a place.
 Admission is based on rank order of scores in the Gloucestershire Grammar Schools’ Entrance Test.
 The qualifying standard varies each year depending on the cohort's performance.

-You must register your child for the Gloucestershire Grammar Schools’ Entrance Test in the summer term of Year 5.
-If your child meets the qualifying standard in the test (sat in September of Year 6), you must then list Ribston Hall on your Local Authority Common Application Form by 31 October.
+You must register your child for the Gloucestershire Grammar Schools’ Entrance Test through the school’s current registration process.
+If your child meets the qualifying standard, you must then list Ribston Hall on your Local Authority Common Application Form through Gloucestershire’s current secondary-transfer timetable.

 There is no defined geographical catchment area map, but the school serves Gloucester and surrounding districts.
 However, in the event of two students achieving the same score for the final place, distance from the school may be used as a tie-breaker.

-The Sixth Form offers a wide range of A-levels, including Sciences (Biology, Chemistry, Physics), Mathematics, Humanities (History, Geography, Psychology, Sociology), Arts (Fine Art, Theatre Studies, Dance), and Languages.
+The Sixth Form includes A-levels, including Sciences (Biology, Chemistry, Physics), Mathematics, Humanities (History, Geography, Psychology, Sociology), Arts (Fine Art, Theatre Studies, Dance), and Languages.

 Get in touch with the school directly